mykolas-perevicius/creatorverse/README.md

 ## Notes

-The hardest part was choosing the color pallete for the frontend!
+The hardest part was styling the frontend!

 ## License